CHR. Did you meet with no other assault as you came?

 for trespassing on his grounds.
 Then he

 asked her also what he had best to do further to them.
-So she asked him what they
+So

 were, whence they came, and whither they